Funds to support Oakland Schools’ countywide robotics program

 “We are thankful to the DTE Energy Foundation for contributing to such an important program,” said Michael McIntyre, Oakland Schools STEM coordinator.
 “Lower program costs for OCCRA enable more schools to participate and provide real-world STEM exposure to all students.”

 “The DTE Energy Foundation is proud to support efforts that engage students in STEM and help prepare them for 21st century jobs,” said Faye Nelson, vice president at DTE Energy, and board chair and president of the DTE Energy Foundation.
 “The Oakland County Competitive Robotics Association provides an opportunity for students to challenge themselves – and each other – in a fun, collaborative environment.
 We wish all the competitors the best of luck for the upcoming season.”

 OCCRA is a program where students in high school and middle school engineer and build competitive robots to compete in a sports-like game.
-It targets students in middle and high school (grades six through 12).
 In 2016, over 1,000 students from schools in Oakland, Wayne and Macomb counties have participated.

 According to researchers at the U.S. Department of Education, between now and 2020, there will be a marked increase in demand for workers skilled in the technical disciplines of STEM.
 The U.S. Bureau of Labor Statistics states by 2018, there will be an estimated 274,000 STEM-related jobs in Michigan.